-Updated health care cost trend rates for Medicare Part A premiums as of the December 31, 2017, measurement date.

-- Total covered payroll for the initial projection year consists of the covered payroll of the active membership present on the valuation date and the covered payroll of future plan members assumed to be hired during the year.
-In subsequent projection years, total covered payroll was assumed to increase annually at a rate of 3.50 percent. - Employer contributions were assumed to be made at rates equal to the fixed statutory rates specified in law and effective as of the measurement date.
-For future plan members, employer contributions were reduced by the estimated amount of total service costs for future plan members. - Employer contributions and the amount of total service costs for future plan members were based upon a process used by the plan to estimate future actuarially determined contributions assuming an analogous future plan member growth rate. - Transfers of a portion of purchase service agreements intended to cover the costs associated with OPEB benefits were estimated and included in the projections. - Benefit payments and contributions were assumed to be made at the end of the month.
+- Updated health care cost trend rates for Medicare Part A premiums as of the December 31, 2018, measurement date. - Total covered payroll for the initial projection year consists of the covered payroll of the active membership present on the valuation date and the covered payroll of future plan members assumed to be hired during the year.
+In subsequent projection years, total covered payroll was assumed to increase annually at a rate of 3.50 percent. - Employer contributions were assumed to be made at rates equal to the fixed statutory rates specified in law and effective as of the measurement date. - Employer contributions and the amount of total service costs for future plan members were based upon a process used by the plan to estimate future actuarially determined contributions assuming an analogous future plan member growth rate. - Transfers of a portion of purchase service agreements intended to cover the costs associated with OPEB benefits were estimated and included in the projections. - Benefit payments and contributions were assumed to be made at the end of the month.